 Dominating the skyline of Florence is the Duomo Santa Maria del Fiore.
 With its distinctive red-roofed Renaissance cupola, designed in the 15th century by Filippo Brunelleschi, the Duomo is an elaborate jigsaw of pink, white, and green marble.

 Inside, the cathedral is relatively simple but take a few moments to appreciate the beautiful mosaic floors, best viewed from above.
 Check out the clock above the entrance, too; designed in 1443, it’s still working.

-One part of the Duomo’s interior that’s far from plain is Vasari’s dazzling fresco of the Last Judgement, which dominates the inside of the cupola.
+One part of the Duomo’s interior that’s far from plain is Vasari’s dazzling fresco of the Last Judgement—one of the best art pieces to see in Florence—which dominates the inside of the cupola.
 The perspective is genius, as is the work’s flamboyant style.

 You can best appreciate the fresco by climbing 463 steep, narrow stone steps to the inside of the cupola and walk the balustrade around its inner curve.
 Outside at the top, you’ll have breathtaking views across the medieval city.

 Antoni Gaudí’s great unfinished masterpiece is Spain’s most visited attraction and with good reason.
 Towering above the elegant Eixample district in Barcelona, the Sagrada Familia is a work of dazzling genius.

 The architect started work on this modernist temple some 138 years ago and construction continues today.
 Based on the wavy forms of nature, the slender towers and ornate facades are modeled on the rock formations of the holy mountain of Montserrat, located outside the city, with organic shapes and colors.